 As the village is within the Loch Lomond and The Trossachs National Park – there are many things to do here.

-Arrochar is not only a popular holiday destination for mountaineers, but many also come here to enjoy the gentle forest walks in Argyll Forest Park and its surrounding areas.
+Arrochar has been a popular destination for mountaineers since the early 1800s and is still a hub for mountain climbers and those who enjoy the gentle forest walks in Argyll Forest Park and the surrounding areas.

 As the town can be easily reached by road and rail, it makes it an excellent choice for both long weekends and day trips!